vuejs/docs/src/guide/migration/migration-build.md

 ### Per-Component Config

-A component can use the `compatConfig` option which expects the same options with the global `configureCompat` method:
+A component can use the `compatConfig` option, which expects the same options as the global `configureCompat` method:

 ```js
 export default {